|

 Packing Level requirements

-protect an item during shipment, handling, undetermined storage, and
+during shipment, handling, undetermined storage, and distribution to

 LEVEL A